hablapps/pairstrading/PostPairsTrading.md

 However, this presents **an opportunity for profit** because we know that these assets tend to revert to their shared mean over time.
 If one asset is **overpriced** and likely to decrease, we may consider **selling it** (going short).
 Conversely, if an asset is **underpriced** and expected to increase, we may consider **buying it** (going long).
 And that is what we call Pairs Trading.

-> 💡 This strategy possesses intriguing financial characteristics: our **profitability remains unaffected by the broader market trends**, as our focus lies solely on the disparity between the two assets.
+> 💡 This strategy possesses financial characteristics: our **profitability remains unaffected by the broader market trends**, as our focus lies solely on the disparity between the two assets.
 It's about relative movements rather than absolute ones; we're indifferent to whether prices are rising or falling.
 This quality defines it as a **neutral market strategy**.

 ## Spreading spreads